Wednesday, March 27, 2013

 Jesus is stealthy like that, maybe you’ve noticed.

-He tends to be about the surprising answer, the unexpected plot twist.
+He tends to be about the surprising answer, the unexpected

 Just when we think we’ve got a handle on things,